alonisser/integration-patterns-messaging/presentation.md

 --

+* Consistency is hard

+--

 * Applications are not trustworthy.
-You can never know if the other side(s) would be available when you need it.
+You can never know if the other side would be available when you need it.

 --